zonxa/seal/docs/UsingSeal.md

 !!! note
     On-chain decryption currently works only with HMAC-CTR mode, _not_ AES.

-The published package IDs are:
+The published package IDs for on-chain decryption are:

 | <NETWORK> | <PACKAGE_ID> |
 | -------- | ------- |